 I thank you for your interest in the management of the Coromandel scallop fishery.
-It's great that there has been such an improvement in the Coromandel scallop fishery, and that now all stakeholders can share in some of the benefits of the improvement.
+It is pleasing that there has been such an improvement in the fishery since 2000, and that all stakeholders can share in some of the benefits of the improvement.